tbm/homepage/content/debian/kirkwood/sheevaplug/faq.md

 will take about 400 MB, so a 1 GB USB stick or SD card is enough (even though more is recommended).

-<h3>Can I buy the SheevaPlug in Europe?</h3>

-Yes, the SheevaPlug is now also available from <a href = "http://www.newit.co.uk/">New IT</a> in the UK.

-<h3>Will the SheevaPlug work in Europe?</h3>

-Yes.
-The SheevaPlug will work with 110v and 220v.
-If you buy the SheevaPlug from the US, you can simply remove the US connector and then connect a so called "figure 8" cable.
-However, NewIT in the UK offers the SheevaPlug with EU 2 pin and UK 3 pin power adapters.

 Go back to my <a href = "..">Debian on Marvell SheevaPlug</a> page.